YHA Cambridge Hostel Contents:

 As you’re all aware, my first exposure to YHA (the British Youth Hostel Association) was with an invite to the launch of YHA Brighton, a stunning example of how youth hostels are modernising and become more luxurious!

-I was told that YHA Cambridge had undergone a redesign similar to that of the Brighton hostel, so after a bit of email chatter with the fabulous Samantha (who has her own beauty blog: Coco Butter!) we arranged my very first stay in Cambridge…and my very first overnight stay in a YHA hostel!
+I was told that YHA Cambridge had undergone a redesign similar to that of the Brighton hostel, so after a bit of email chatter with the fabulous Samantha (who has her own beauty blog: Coco Travels!) we arranged my very first stay in Cambridge…and my very first overnight stay in a YHA hostel!

 I think it should probably be said from the get go that my entire stay really was fantastic.
 If I had to pick one thing I didn’t like it was that the hallways outside the rooms could get a bit noisy with heavy shoes, etc, but in busy hostels this is usually a given.

 Other than that the stay was spot on.
 For more details… read on!

 I’m really kicking myself at the moment for not getting more names of staff members so they could personally be named and famed for being so bloody awesome.

 First stop though, of course, has to be Ian.
 Ian was behind the desk when I arrived early, and a little later in the afternoon when it was time for me to check in.
 I was pretty hungry on arrival, and whilst YHA have their own fabulous menu (seriously fabulous; I had the sausages for dinner and they were honey sweet and oh-so-good) I only had one night in Cambridge so I wanted to explore a little.

 Whipping out a map Ian proceeded to point out all the spots I’d have time for that day, including an excellent little coffee shop I will be writing about soon!
 He told me what was worth visiting, and what wasn’t, as well as letting me know the best time to go punting according to the weather forecast!
 Thanks Ian!